davida11en/davida11en/README.md

 ### Hi there I'm David-Allen! 👋

-I'm a Startup Sales Account-Manager turned Mathematics Teacher turned Software Engineer!
+I'm a Sales Account-Manager turned Mathematics Teacher turned Software Engineer!

 Pivoting from selling technical solutions, to problem solving with students in the classroom, to problem solving to engage users through code!